 About ASAE Annual Conference

 The ASAE Annual Conference is a highly attended event for association professionals and nonprofits.
 The three-day conference is in Nashville this year and will feature hundreds of learning and networking sessions.
 It is a great way for organizations to get new ideas, strategies, and answers.

-Kylee write for her blog, DigitalConfetti and has a live online show, DelCor Social Media Sweet Spot which covers technology topics pertaining to association, non-profit, and event planning communities.
+Kylee writes for her blog, DigitalConfetti and has a live online show, DelCor Social Media Sweet Spot which covers technology topics pertaining to association, non-profit, and event planning communities.
 She is also an active volunteer with the American Society of Association Executives (ASAE) and has served on the ASAE Technology Section Council, Small Association Social Media Task Force, Association of the Future (AOTF) project, and is a participating member in the Young Association Professionals (YAPstar) community.

 Spirit Animal: I just did a Spirit Animal quiz online and it said I was a “Butterfly.”
 No joke.

 Comfort object: Any stuffed animal of my daughter’s.
 Or just a video of her melts me.

 Useless talent: I can do lots of eye tricks.
 My mom nicknamed me “Trick Eye”